crosbymichael/boss/README.md

 ## Bits and pieces

 * runtime: `containerd`
-* agent: `boss agent` for restarting containers, CNI networking, and registering with consul
 * cli: `boss`

 I use `macvlan` so all containers have private IPs on my network.